rasmus-storjohann/xkcdpass/README.md

 ## Dos and don'ts

-* DON'T memorize your passphrases.
+* DON'T memorize most of your your passphrases.
 * DO use a [password manager](http://lifehacker.com/5944969/which-password-manager-is-the-most-secure)
   to generate and store passphrases.
 [Keepass](http://sourceforge.net/projects/keepassx/) and [LastPass](https://lastpass.com/) are good alternatives for offline and online storage, respectively.